fourmolu/fourmolu/DEVELOPER.md

     1. Curate `CHANGELOG.md` (see `changelog.d/README.md`)

     1. Curate option order
-        * Re-order the "Available options" table in the `README` with the options sorted by popularity/importance (using your best judgement, without too much churn every release)
+        * Re-order the options in `config/ConfigData.hs`
+            * Sort by popularity/importance (using your best judgement, without too much churn every release)
-        * Ensure the options are in the same order in `config/ConfigData.hs` (and regenerate with `config/generate.sh`)
-        * Ensure the options are in the same order in the `README` examples
+            * Regenerate with `config/generate.sh`
         * Ensure the `PrinterOptsSpec.hs` tests are also in the same order as the options

+    1. Set the `since` version for any options marked as `unreleased` in `ConfigData.hs`

+    1. Audit `web/site/` docs

 1. Create PR as usual and merge into `main`
     1. In the `check_sdist` CI job, check the output of the `stack sdist` step for any warnings.